 Since our devices cannot know about every aspect of your skydive, there are certain pieces of information that have to be provided by the user.
 For skydiving, one should first input Equipment, Aircraft and Dropzones before logging jumps.
 These can be found at the top of the screen in the logbook, as seen in the video below.
 You can also delete elements from each of these categories provided they have not yet been used in your logbook.
 For tunnel, one should input Skills, Tunnels, and Instructors; for BASE, Equipment and Objects should be entered.
 After inputting this information, one can set the "Current Settings" for these various activities under "Administration."
 Then any jump or session logged will be logged according to these Current Settings.
 One can always change the information afterwards in the individual jump or session entries, but Current Settings makes things much easier for logging multiple jumps at a time.

 One can add jumps manually to the logbook under Administration.
 Simply enter the number of jumps you wish to add and click "Go."
 Auto-number and Auto-copy can be useful for adding bulk jumps.
 Auto-number automatically numbers the jumps when you enter a number in the top left field.
 Auto-copy automatically copies all pieces of information that could in theory be duplicated to facilitate fast logging.
 Here one can also shift jump numbers or delete jumps, which also shift the data or delete the data associated with that jump number.
-Deleting jumps is permanent and deletes the data, media and tags associated with that jump.
+Deleting jumps is permanent and deletes the data, signatures, media and tags associated with that jump.
 Shifting jump numbers will delete any signature associated with that jump number.

 Adding BASE jumps is almost exactly the same as adding skydives.
 In the BASE section of the logbook (BASE must be enabled under Preferences) under Administration, simply enter the number of jumps you wish to add and click "Go."
 Auto-number and Auto-copy can again be useful for adding bulk jumps.
 Just as before, one can also shift jump numbers or delete jumps, which also shift the data or delete the data associated with that jump number.
 Deleting jumps is permanent and deletes the data, media and tags associated with that jump.